389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 - graph [type 2](#Type 2):

-For example, assuming N leafs members of Grp_3_A and Grp_3_C, if those N leafs are suppressed from Grp_3_A
+For example, assuming N leafs remain member of Grp_3_C and N leafs are new members of Grp_3_C and Grp_3_D

     # For N removed leafs that are now only member of Grp_3_C
        # N times the search for the path Grp_3_C->Grp_2_A->Grp_1_A